-25. Communicating with district and county or unitary councillors
+25. Communicating with district and county or unitary Councillors

-- a An invitation to attend a meeting of the Council shall be sent, together with the agenda, to the ward councillor(s) of the District and County Council OR Unitary Council representing the area of the Council. - b Unless the Council determines otherwise, a copy of all relevant correspondence sent to the Unitary Council shall be sent to the divisional councillor(s) representing the area of the Council. - c) At the Chairman's discretion and with the approval of the council, a divisional member may be invited to speak during any item on the agenda to make a short statement and answer any questions.
+- a An invitation to attend a meeting of the Council shall be sent, together with the agenda, to the ward Councillor(s) of the District and County Council OR Unitary Council representing the area of the Council. - b Unless the Council determines otherwise, a copy of all relevant correspondence sent to the Unitary Council shall be sent to the divisional Councillor(s) representing the area of the Council. - c) At the Chair's discretion and with the approval of the Council, a divisional member may be invited to speak during any item on the agenda to make a short statement and answer any questions.

-26. Restrictions on councillor activities
+26. Restrictions on Councillor activities

 - a.
-Unless duly authorised no councillor shall: - inspect any land and/or premises which the Council has a right or duty to inspect; or - ii. issue orders, instructions or directions.
-Or - iii. incur any expenditure on behalf of the council or issue an instruction to incur expenditure.
+Unless duly authorised no Councillor shall: - i) inspect any land and/or premises which the Council has a right or duty to inspect; or - ii) issue orders, instructions or directions.
+Or - iii) incur any expenditure on behalf of the Council or issue an instruction to incur expenditure.